-i wasn’t sure how i felt about this album at first. i went into it meaning to do something very strange, disjointed, and synth-heavy. i ended up with a much more eclectic album than i was anticipating, and it felt like some of the more accessible work i’d done in a while. it was also the first time i ever decided to go to the trouble of printing the lyrics with an album (i later doubled back to “reissue” CHICKEN ANGEL WOMAN and AN ABSENCE OF SWAY so they could benefit from the lyric booklet treatment). felt a little strange about that too.
+i wasn’t sure how i felt about this album at first. i went into it meaning to do something very strange, disjointed, and synth-heavy. i ended up with a much more eclectic album than i was anticipating, and it felt like some of the more accessible work i’d done in a while. it was also the first time i ever decided to go to the trouble of printing the lyrics with an album (i later doubled back to reissue a handful of earlier albums so they too could benefit from the lyric booklet treatment). i wasn’t sure how i felt about that either.

-over time i’ve come to realize i really like printing the lyrics, in spite of my initial misgivings, to the point that i now can’t imagine not doing it with any album i make. it’s also become clear that this was a pretty important album for me. if CHICKEN ANGEL WOMAN was a “shaking myself out of a funk and getting my ass back in gear” album, this one marked the beginning of a deeper interest in the production side of things.
+over time i’ve figured out i really like printing the lyrics, in spite of my initial misgivings, to the point that i now can’t imagine ever making an album that doesn’t come with a lyric booklet. it’s also become clear that this was a pretty important album for me. if CHICKEN ANGEL WOMAN was a “shaking myself out of a funk and getting my ass back in gear” album, this one marked the beginning of a deeper interest in the production side of things.

 with almost every album i made before this, i would rarely spend more than thirty minutes or an hour on the recording and mixing of any given song. i would get down the bare essentials of what i thought the music needed and then move on to the next thing, and the next thing, and the next thing. here i started treating each song as a sonic entity unto itself, exploring more of the scenery. i didn’t really think to do it. it just happened.

-every album since has grown a little more ambitious in that department and, i think, more interesting on a sonic level.
+every album since this one has grown a little more ambitious in that department and, i think, more interesting on a sonic level.

 it’s somewhat atypical of my post-CHICKEN ANGEL WOMAN solo albums in the sense that there are only thirteen songs, and none of them are “tiny”. that makes for a shorter album that feels a little more self-contained than usual. but there’s still a lot going on here.

 pre-prom plastic surgery goes somewhere different from anything that was on the last album right away, coming off like some sort of skeletal dub-tinged electronic jazz-funk workout. the catalyst for the track was something as simple as accidentally setting a delay effect too long and thick while messing around during a ragtag rehearsal for the field assembly debut CD release show.

-and there was the song. it was fun trying to wring as much as i could out of a bass line that never strayed from one key. sometimes it’s fun to set yourself that sort of musical challenge just to see what solutions your brain and fingers will come up with.
+and there was the song. it was fun trying to wring as much as i could out of a bass line that never strayed from one key. sometimes it’s good to set yourself that sort of musical challenge just to see what solutions your brain and fingers will come up with.

-this is where i started to move away from the ubiquitous triple-tracked lead vocal approach that settled in on the last few albums. started letting my voice stand on its own again sometimes.
+this is where i began to move away from the ubiquitous triple-tracked lead vocal approach that settled in on the last few albums. i started letting my voice stand on its own again sometimes.

 it took me a while to realize it, but this is some pretty dark stuff for a summer album. there are references in the lyrics to being tortured and drowned, the loss of identity/individuality, frozen fish(es) thawing and being revived only to die on dry land in short order, broken relationships, the protagonist failing while the villain prevails, using selective memory to make the past seem sunnier than it really was, broken bones, physical mutilation, and violent inflammatory pyogenic bacterial infections.

-the danger of all things adhesive is, if you take it literally, a love song delivered to an urn of someone’s ashes after they’ve been cremated, with the narrator unable to let go of the person who used to be there (dig the elongated wordless backup vocals, and the way the melodica somehow carves out a pretty prominent role in a synth-dominated song). the penultimate kiss stands as maybe the most defeated piano ballad i’ve ever written, concluding that no physical affection is worth the emotional fallout that tends to follow when things go to hell. ask me about that on another day and i may claim a different position, but never you mind.
+the danger of all things adhesive is, if you take it literally, a love song delivered to an urn of someone’s ashes after they’ve been cremated, with the narrator unable to let go of the person who used to be there (dig the elongated wordless backup vocals, and the way the melodica somehow carves out a pretty prominent role in a synth-dominated song). the penultimate kiss stands as maybe the most defeated piano ballad i’ve ever written, concluding that no physical affection is worth the emotional fallout that tends to follow when things fall apart. ask me about that on another day and i may claim a different position, but never you mind.

 generic love song to play at your wedding sticks out as something happy and goofy, but it’s sung to a hypothetical person who doesn’t exist, so it ends up getting skewed too, with lyrics like, “let me stroke your reptilian vanilla spine / let me drink your saltwater tooth brine”.